cds-snc/gcds-docs/src/en/accessibility.md

 </gcds-details>

 <gcds-details details-title="Non-colour indicators">
-  <p>Visual cues besides colour, like shapes, icons, or bold text, are used to indicate important information for people with colour deficiencies.</p>
+  <p>In addition to colour, visual cues like shapes, icons, or bold text, are used to indicate important information for people with colour deficiencies.</p>
 </gcds-details>

 <gcds-details details-title="Screen magnifier compatibility">